mat-ruszczycky/practice-react-todo/README.md

 - The app needs to be web-based only and will not support native iOS or Android.

 # Architecture Design
-Identify the essential components of the product and analyze their relationships to one another.
+Identify the essential components of the application and analyze their relationships to one another.

 ## UI Mock-up aka Wire-frame
 Similar to using "napkin math" for quantitative factors, a "napkin sketch" can be used to roughly wire-frame an application's UI, to better visualize overview of the application's system.